Apaquet37/PiTrebuchet/README.md

 Currently, at the end of the school year, the code is almost finished, but not quite done.
 All of the logic has been figured out, as well as the servo control, but everything hasn’t been put together and the Flask user interface is not up and running.
 In this repository there are multiple different programs and files that all do different things, but all the code is commented so it should be pretty easy to look through.

-Brief descriptions of important files: (link on names)
+Brief descriptions of important files:
 - [angleTest.py](angleTest.py)
     - This code allows a user to type in a number between -1 and 1, and a servo will rotate to a corresponding angle.
 Then, the servo resets and another angle can be           entered.
 - [math.py](math.py)